Tiffany Haddish Shaded Fifth Harmony At The VMAs & Nicki Minaj Wasn't Here For It

 While some loved the unexpected drama of Haddish’s cheeky shade, newly crowned Best Hip-Hop Video winner Nicki Minaj did not.
 When Minaj went on stage to collect her award from Haddish and Night School co-star Kevin Hart, the rapper announced, “Don’t be coming for Fifth Harmony because Normani is that bitch.”

-Normani’s fans were quick to point out the ascendant pop star’s bona fides on Twitter, praising Minaj for recognising them too.
+Normani’s fans were quick to point out the ascendant pop star’s bona fides on Twitter, praising Minaj for recognizing them too.

 Like can we process that for a second?
 Tiffany Haddish, yes an A-lister, but still new to the limelight, got shut down by a legend NICKI MINAJ for condemning Fifth Harmony and in the same breath co-signed Normani?!?!!!! pic.twitter.com/ObQWwkE4IP— I’ve been so into your mystery (@The_IgboBoy) August 21, 2018